charles-masse/NexusExplorer/README.md

 ![WorldSelect window](https://github.com/charlesmasse/NexusExplorer/blob/main/images/worldSelect.png "WorldSelect")

-- Explore the features on the map by clicking on the colored circles.
+- Explore the features on the map by clicking on different icons.
   - [x] Pro-tip : By clicking somewhere on the map, the teleport command for this area will be copied to your clipboard.

 ![MapViewer window](https://github.com/charlesmasse/NexusExplorer/blob/main/images/mapViewer.png "MapViewer")